ndunami/web-programming-submission/README.md

 #Improvements since Prototype:

-Since the prototype, I’ve significantly improved the design, added a proper results view, enhanced navigation, and implemented export/download features.
+Since the prototype, I’ve significantly improved the design, added a proper results view, enhanced navigation, and implemented export/download and barcode scan features.
 I’ve also cleaned up layout consistency across all screens, improved accessibility by using large clear buttons, and ensured everything works offline in airplane mode, letting the user send the file in a batch when reconected online and download CVS files.